RLesur/weasydoc/README.md

 ### What is CSS for Paged Media?

-In industry, printed document are commonly designed with publishing softwares like [InDesign®](https://www.adobe.com/InDesign) or [Scribus](https://www.scribus.net/).
+In industry, printed document are commonly designed with publishing softwares like [Microsoft Publisher](https://products.office.com/publisher), [Adobe InDesign®](https://www.adobe.com/InDesign) or [Scribus](https://www.scribus.net/).

 _CSS for Paged Media_ can mainly be understood as an alternative for these publishing softwares: it allows conversion from HTML to PDF using CSS rules.